RunestoneInteractive/thinkcspy/_sources/GUIandEventDrivenProgramming/09_modifying_widgets.rst

 ``resolution``              Scale        The increment amount along a ``scale`` (i.e., a slider)
 ==========================  ===========  ==================================================================

-For widgets that have a "variable" that a user manipulates, you must create a special tk object that stores the widget's value.
+Some widgets have a "variable" that a user manipulates.
+For such widgets you must create a special tk object that stores the widget's value.
 Basically you are creating a non-visible widget that can have events associated with it.
 You can access the widget's value through ``.set(new_value)`` and ``.get()``